dexidp/dex/Documentation/storage.md

 ## Couchbase

 Dex requires Couchbase Server 5.1 or later version.
-When using Couchbase, admins must dedicate a bucket to dex for the following reason:
+When using Couchbase, admins should create the primary index for the bucket that is going to be used.

-- Dex's documents names are not configurable; when shared with other applications there may be document key name clashes.

-Dex bucket creation can be done manually using couchbase GUI, CLI or its API.
+Couchbase bucket creation can be done manually using couchbase GUI, CLI or its API.
 More information can be found in the couchbase guide [create bucket](https://docs.couchbase.com/server/current/manage/manage-buckets/create-bucket.html) section.

-example to create a bucket using couchbase CLI:
+example to create a new bucket using couchbase CLI:

 ```
 couchbase-cli bucket-create -c 127.0.0.1:8091 --username dex \